 How can the public support doctors during this time?

-The best way for the public to support front-line health-care workers at this time is by following the public health measures: practising physical distancing, regular hand washing and avoiding non-essential travel.
+The best way for the public to support front-line health-care workers at this time is by following the public health measures: practicing physical distancing, regular hand washing and avoiding non-essential travel.
 All of these steps are in place to limit the spread of virus and prevent overwhelming our health-care system and those on the front-lines.

 The Physician Health Program is available to physicians, residents, medical students and their families.
 The 24 hour Helpline: 1-800-663-6729.
 For weekly physician peer support sessions, email firstname.lastname@example.org for more information.